RMSms/ChromaShift/README.md

 The tool displays the hex codes for each color on the screen.
 When clicked, the color is automatically copied, making it easy to copy and paste.
 Additionally, users can generate a random palette with both colors having at least a slight contrast.

+# How to contribute
+Create a new issue describing what you would like to work on.
+By doing so, we can discuss whether the issue is worth fixing or adding.